StevenMassaro/CouponOrganizer/README.md

 ## Compatibility
 I've successfully used this program on the following webservers:
-- Microsoft IIS 7.5
+- Microsoft IIS
-- Apache (unsure of version, will update later)
+- Apache
 ---
 #### To do
 - ~~Reenable the sorting functionality~~